townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       Its purpose is to control hardware, manage resources, and present a standard interface to these to other software components.

+   optimization problem
+      Any problem where there are a (typically large) collection of potential solutions, and the goal is to find the best solution.
+      An example is the Traveling Salesman Problem, where visiting :math:`n` cities in some order has a cost, and the goal is to visit in the cheapest order.

    overflow
       The condition where the amount of data stored in an entity has